tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 config_id
 : A one-byte identifier for the given HPKE key configuration.
-This is used by clients to indicate the key used for ClientHello encryption.
+This is used by clients to indicate the key used for ClientHello encryption. {{config-ids}}
+describes how client-facing servers allocate this value.

 kem_id
 : The HPKE KEM identifier corresponding to `public_key`.
 Clients MUST ignore any